 When can we host a workshop?
 Are there pre-determined dates?

-All workshops are available upon request from the host (except for the competitive subsidized version of the Scholarly Communication: From Understanding to Engagement workshop, which must be held between February and August of each year).
+All workshops are available upon request from the host.
 We ask hosts to provide us with specific dates that work best for them, then we survey our presenters to check on availability.
-We request hosts select dates at least 2 months in advance for domstic workshops, and at least 3 months in advance for international workshops.
+We request hosts select dates at least 2 months in advance for domestic workshops, and at least 3 months in advance for international workshops.

 How are presenters matched up with hosts?

 Matches are based on several factors, including availability to present on the specified date, proximity of the presenter to the host site, and place in the presenter rotation.
 Once hosts select a date that works best for them, presenter coordinators in each presenter group work to select the best match for your institution.
-ACRL does make every effort to be as economical as possible with regards to presenter travel expenses.
+ACRL makes every effort within reason to be as economical as possible with regards to presenter travel expenses.

 Are we allowed to record the workshop?